merneo/EliteBook/docs/installation/gigabyte_brix_5300_arch_installation.md

 ### Important Pre-Installation Notes

 **WARNING: Critical Information:**
+- **Windows 11 MUST BE INSTALLED FIRST** - This guide assumes Windows 11 is already installed
 - UEFI boot mode **REQUIRED** (not legacy BIOS - verify in BIOS settings)
 - Secure Boot should be **DISABLED** during Arch installation (can re-enable later with signed bootloader)
-- If dual-booting with Windows:
-  - Fast Startup in Windows **MUST BE DISABLED** (prevents filesystem corruption)
+- **Fast Startup in Windows 11 MUST BE DISABLED** (prevents filesystem corruption)
-  - BitLocker encryption in Windows **MUST BE DISABLED** before proceeding
+- **BitLocker encryption in Windows 11 MUST BE DISABLED** before proceeding

 **What You Will Have After Installation:**
+- **SUCCESS:** Dual-boot system: Windows 11 + Arch Linux with GRUB menu
 - **SUCCESS:** Arch Linux with GRUB bootloader on GIGABYTE Brix 5300
 - **SUCCESS:** LUKS2 full-disk encryption (AES-XTS-PLAIN64, 512-bit key)
 - **SUCCESS:** Optional automatic LUKS decryption on boot (can be toggled for security)